Introduction

 The Impact on Public Trust

 Public trust in journalism has been declining in recent years, fueled by accusations of bias, sensationalism, and misinformation.
 When a journalist admits to being fallible, it can have a dual effect.
-On one hand, it may temporarily shake the confidence of some readers.
-On the other hand, it can enhance trust by showing that the journalist values honesty over ego.
+So on one hand, it may temporarily shake the confidence of some readers.
+Which means on the other hand, it can enhance trust by showing that the journalist values honesty over ego.
 In a world where many media outlets are accused of hiding their mistakes, a candid admission can set a journalist apart as someone who prioritizes integrity.

 Step-by-Step or Concept Breakdown